jedjoud10/VoxelTerrainGenerator/README.md

   * Uses density and surface data to generate props
   * Multiple prop "variants" supported
   * Uses the GPU for indirect instanced rendering directly
-  * Uses billboard system for props that are further away
+  * Uses impostors (advanced billboards) system for props that are further away
-    * Billboard captures are done automatically at the start of the frame
     * Makes use of albedo, mask, and normal map data to create billboards procedurally
+    * Texture captures are done automatically at the start of the frame
+    * Custom camera position, rotation and scale when capturing textures
+    * Handles different prop variants using texture arrays
+  * Uses a compute based culler executed before indirect rendering
 * Serialization / deserialization system that supports terrain edits, terrain seed, and modified/destoyed props
   * Uses RLE and delta compression for voxel data
   * Uses RLE for prop masks